Information Systems and Technology (IN/IT)

 Develop an information systems project plan.

-IT513: 🌐 Writing and Critical Thinking for the IT Professional
+IT513: 🌐 Research and Writing for the IT Professional

 This course helps you develop the ability to research, synthesize, evaluate, discuss, and write about a variety of information technology concepts.
 Accurate grammar, suitable organization of ideas, and a formal writing style appropriate for IT professionals are emphasized, as well as the application of American Psychological Association (APA) style guidelines for writing, formatting, and citation/referencing.
 You will receive a comprehensive introduction to graduate-level writing and research while investigating technology topics of interest to you.